5074281

 Hanalei National Wildlife Refuge is closed to the public to protect endangered and threatened species of birds.
 Visitors may overlook Hanalei National Wildlife Refuge from an observation point located along Kūhiō Highway in Princeville.
 Interpretive signage at the overlook provides information on the Refuge's wildlife and management.

-Hikers may drive through the refuge on Ohaiki Road to access Okolehao trailhead.
+Hikers may drive through the refuge on Ohiki Road to access Okolehao trailhead.
 Parking is limited.
 Please drive under 15 mph allowing wildlife to cross the road.
 Do not stop or park your vehicle along the road.

 Location and Contact Information